vippsas/vipps-ecom-api/vipps-ecom-api.md

 HTTP responses with errors from the application gateway contain one error JSON object.
 Error responses produced from the application gateway include `401`, `403`, `422` and `429`.

-HTTP responses with errors from the Vipps backend will contain an _array_ of JSON objects.
+Note that the HTTP responses that contains errors from the Vipps backend will contain an _array_ of JSON objects.

 See [Errors](#errors) for more details.